Chapter 19 : Love rule #18

 Through a rabbit warren of corridors and more stark white walls, we finally stopped in front of a door.

 “Here you are, Miss Weasley,” the Balfour girl simpered, and I cruelly wondered if there was anything in her head apart from cobwebs.
 “You have a room to yourself, but you’ll be sharing a bathroom with four other girls.
 There’s only fourteen of you here at the moment, so it’s nice and cosy!” she gushed, and a surge of annoyance rose in my chest.
 It was hardly as if I were on holiday in a boutique hotel.

 “Lovely,” I forced out, stepping into the room and shutting the door pointedly.
 I went to lock myself in but stopped short.
 There was no lock on the door handle, nor a latch to secure it.
 Anyone could just come in.
 Did these people not know of privacy?
 Troubled, I turned to survey the room.
 It was the same bleak, white walls and spotless, clean floors.
-Bars across the window caused the sunlight to slant across the single bed, and I moaned.
+Bars across the window caused the sunlight to slant across the single bed, and I groaned.